-what cradle cap looks like?
+what does cradle cap look like?

 It can be white or yellow, and looks a bit like dried, splattered yoghurt.
 Sometimes there are red spots on the skin beside it.
 Apart from looking a bit yucky, it doesn't affect your baby.
 They won't have a fever or show any signs of illness or irritation.
 Basically, cradle cap looks worse than it actually is.

-the cause of cradle cap
+what are the symptoms of cradle cap?

 It's not contagious, either.
 Most doctors think it's either caused by fungus or overactive oil glands.
 As newborns have a lot of mum's hormones still going around their system, this can make their glands produce more oil than they need to.
 So instead of falling off, old skin sticks to their head and dries out.

 treating cradle cap

 Although cradle cap is pretty harmless, you might want to help it on its way, as it doesn't tend to go on its own.
 It can start to weep a bit of fluid and sometimes spreads to baby's face and neck.
-Luckily it's really easy to treat and usually goes away quickly.
+Luckily it's really easy to treat and prevent, plus it usually goes away quickly.

 Rub baby oil or olive oil into your baby's head before bedtime, and wash it off with baby shampoo in the morning.
 They'll love the massage!
-Dry with a nice soft towel, and brush their head with a special cradle cap brush (a soft hair brush or baby comb will do the job too).
+Dry with a nice soft ,baby towel and brush their head with a special cradle cap brush (a soft hair brush or baby comb will do the job too).
 Most of the scales will slide off easily.
 Sometimes it'll take a bit of your baby's hair with it: rest assured, it will grow back!
 You might want to make this part of your daily routine until the cradle cap is gone.

 what to do if cradle cap doesn't clear up